 You probably have medical insurance for yourself and any of your family members - but what about your pets?
 Your furry, feathered, and scaled friends may get sick or ill just like any other family members, which can be costly without insurance coverage.

 Imagine you are out with your family enjoying the day at a park when you see your dog start to eat some unidentifiable object off the ground.
 Suddenly they need to be rushed to a vet.

 Accidents can be scary, especially when your pet falls ill or gets injured.
-That’s why pet insurance is there to help alleviate some of the financial stress.
+That’s why pet insurance and product protection plans are there to help alleviate some of the financial stress.

 What is Pet Insurance?

 Pet insurance helps cover a portion of your pet's medical bills.
 This is actually a form of property insurance that works similar to an auto or home insurance policy.
 Just as you insure your car and home in the case of unforeseen events, pet insurance allows you to focus on your pet’s health, rather than the cost, should something unexpected happen.